CodeYourFuture/immersive-go-course/grpc-client-server/README.md

 and continue running probes every N seconds forever.

 You will need to use a [goroutine](https://gobyexample.com/goroutines) to keep running probes in the background.

 Now, add a new client operation to get the value of the last probe run.
+To make this work, you will need to pass a value to your prober goroutine that it can use to store the most recent latency.
+You can store this value in your `server` struct.
+You will also need to use a `sync.Mutex` to guarantee that the goroutine that serves your client request sees the last value written by the prober goroutine.
+A Tour of Go has a good example of [using a sync.Mutex](https://go.dev/tour/concurrency/9).

 ### Part 3: Add Prometheus Metrics
 If you still have time, then let's learn something about how to monitor applications.